Damages Recoverable in a Wrongful Death Lawsuit

 The outcome of a wrongful death lawsuit often hinges on the expertise and strategy of your legal representation.
 A seasoned wrongful death law firm will have the experience to navigate Washington’s legal system, gather the necessary evidence, and advocate fiercely on your behalf.

-Attorneys at Jeffrey S. Floyd & Associates, PLLC have decades of experience handling wrongful death cases across Washington.
+Attorneys at Floyd Personal Injury Law Group have decades of experience handling wrongful death cases across Washington.
 They understand the emotional and financial toll such tragedies take on families and work tirelessly to ensure you receive the maximum compensation available.

 Important Considerations